Massless spinning fields on the Light-Front: quartic vertices and amplitudes: Conclusions and discussion

 Perhaps most importantly, there is the search for the optimal definition of mild non-locality for higher-spin quartic vertices.
 Such a definition would ideally allow for the existence of a unitary higher-spin theory while preserving the desirable features of perturbative field theory.
 In this work, we have proposed a concrete notion of mild non-locality.
 The analysis of possible non-localities has also been explored from the CFT side \cite{Ponomarev:2017qab, Sleight:2017pcz, Sleight:2016xqq,Neiman:2023orj}, and it would be interesting to compare the two approaches to determine whether they are related in some way.

 Finally, it would be interesting to interpret the results obtained for the local quartic vertices in the context of a putative dual 2d celestial CFT.
-Indeed, in \cite{Serrani:2025oaw}, a relation between the holomorphic light-cone constraint and OPE associativity was established.
+Indeed, in \cite{Serrani:2025oaw}, building on the ideas of \cite{Ren:2022sws,Monteiro:2022lwm,Monteiro:2022xwq}, it was shown that the holomorphic light-cone constraint is equivalent to the associativity of the celestial OPE.
 We expect that this relation can be extended to the full quartic light-cone constraint and beyond.
 Achieving this would require a study of the “all-order” celestial OPE \cite{Adamo:2022wjo, Ren:2023trv} and likely also the multi-particle celestial OPE \cite{Calkins:2026hpg}.
 Such a connection could provide valuable insight into the relation between the existence of a consistent gravity theory in the bulk and a well-defined celestial CFT with an associative OPE on the boundary.